Oluloba/express-RestAPI/README.md

 ### Example Item Structure
-- Create an Item and add a body
+Create an Item and add a body

 body:
 {
 		"id": 1,

-  "name": "Sample Item",
+		"name": "Sample Item"
 		"description": "This is a test item."
 		}

 ** Postman Collection
-✅ Download the postman collection
- : https://www.postman.com/downloads/ and import this file into Postman for testing ⚫ postman_collection.json
+✅ Download the postman collection : https://www.postman.com/downloads/ and import this file into Postman for testing .../postman_collection.json

 ## Sample Request/Response